Jaime Zobel de Ayala

 Zóbel served as the Ambassador of the Republic of the Philippines to the United Kingdom from 1970 to 1975.
-He is also known as a noted art photographer being the first Filipino photographer to be given a Licentiate by the Royal Photographic Society of the United Kingdom.
+He is also an art photographer and the first Filipino photographer to be given a Licentiate by the Royal Photographic Society of the United Kingdom.

+Zóbel and his wife Beatriz Barcon Miranda-Zóbel de Ayala were among the most fervent anti-Marcos personalities leading up to the 1986 presidential election, with the two actively participating in the People Power Revolution that overthrew the Marcos family in late February 1986.

 Early life and family

-Zóbel was born on 18 July 1934 to Alfonso Zóbel de Ayala (1904–1967) and Carmen Pfitz y Herrero (1909–1999).
-His siblings are Maria Victoria ("Vicky") and Alfonso Jr. ("Alfonsito").
-He is a grandson of Enrique Zóbel de Ayala and Consuelo de Ayala.
+Jaime Zóbel was born on July 18, 1934 to Alfonso Róxas Zóbel de Ayala (1904–1967) and Carmen Herrera Pfitz (1909–1999).
+His siblings are Maria Victoria ("Vicky") and Alfonso II ("Alfonsito").
+He is a grandson of Enrique P. Zóbel de Ayala and Consuelo Róxas de Ayala.

-He is married to Beatriz Miranda.
-Together they have two sons (Jaime Augusto and Fernando) and five daughters (Beatriz Susana ("Bea Jr."), Patricia, Cristina, Monica, and Sofia).
+He is the widower of Beatriz Barco Miranda.
+Together they have two sons (Jaime Augusto II and Fernando), and five daughters (Beatriz Susana ["Bea Jr."], Patricia, Cristina, Monica, and Sofía).

 Education

 After early education in the Philippines, Zóbel attended Harvard University, where he graduated in 1957 with a bachelor's degree in architectural sciences.
 He attended the six-week Advanced Management Program in the Far East, conducted by faculty from the Harvard Graduate School of Business Administration in Baguio, the Philippines in 1963.